Oasis at the edge of the Sahara

 MEALS:

-We will have meals three times a day, cooked by ourselves and everyone will get a chance to learn how to prepare the real Moroccan dish.
-In winter, sometimes we make a fire for cooking or we play music and sit around the fire to warm our selves.
+We will make three meals a day, cooked by ourselves and everyone can get a chance to learn how to prepare the real Moroccan dish.

 _________________________________________________________________________________________